Narsinghgarh, Madhya Pradesh: Geography

 Narsinghgarh is located on Malwa Plateau at 23.7°N 77.1°E. It has an average elevation of 483 metres (1584 feet).

 The town is 72 km from the Raja Bhoj Airport and is reached by a good road.
 Town is surrounded by Vindhyanchal Mountain Range and has three lakes.
 It is situated between Kota & Bhopal on the Jaipur-Jabalpur National Highway No.12 and is 82 km. from Bhopal, 265 Kilometers from Kota and 200 Kilometers from Indore.
 The main railway stations are Bhopal Junction on the main Delhi-Chennai line and Biaora nearly 33 km on the Maksi-Gwalior branch line.
 The town of Vidisha is 84 km. east of Narsinghgarh.
+The town of Sundersi is 81 kilometers south west of Narsinghgarh.
 There is a new railway line proposed from Bhopal to Kota via Bairagarh, Shyampur, Narsinghgarh, Biaora, Rajgarh, Khilchipur, Jhalawar, Ramganj Mandi etc. Close to Narsinghgarh is a state wildlife sanctuary with a big lake and a good rest house.